 If you sail through the channel to Lake Michigan by evening, you can catch the sunset for that amazing kaleidoscopic view from one of the lighthouses!

-While in North Michigan, you might want to take the ironton ferry which crosses the 650-foot south arm of the lake.
+While in Northern Michigan, you might want to take the ironton ferry which crosses the 650-foot south arm of the lake.
 The ironton ferry makes the shortest ride in America and it allows visitors to experience firsthand the “Ripley’s Believe it or Not” history.

 After a long, exciting the lake, you can visit the landings in Ironton cove for something to eat and drink!
 While at the landings, you can try awesome, mouth-watering American dishes alongside craft beverages